Vikms95/js-top-todo-list/notes.md

     !
 Was not returning when the loop was finished
 <!-- - Do not let a todo be on more than one project: if todo projectTitleItBelongs is not '', quit -->
 <!-- - Call the function that removes array of todos from project and sets projectTitleItBelongs = '' -->
-- Append todos from project to it's todo-list-container
+- Append to the projecs todo-list-container it's todo with the   reduced views (renderViewTodoFromProject)
 - Look into date library
 https://www.section.io/engineering-education/javascript-dates-manipulation-with-date-fns/